timsegraves/mongoid-geospatial/README.md

 This Fork
 ---------

+This fork is not backwards compatible with 'mongoid_spatial'.
-This forks delegates all the calculation to the nice RGeo.
+This fork delegates all the calculation to the nice RGeo.
-This gives all the GEOS/Proj features in Ruby/Mongoid.
+As a result, all the GEOS/Proj features are available in Ruby/Mongoid.

 Change in your models: